A generating tree approach to k-nonnesting partitions and permutations: -nonnesting permutations

 \subsection{Generating tree for open permutation diagrams}

-Similarly to what we did for partitions, we consider a more general class of objects that we call \emph{open permutation diagrams}, by allowing three additional vertex types: \emph{semi-openers}, \emph{upper semi-transitories}, and \emph{lower semi-transitories}.
-A semi-opener is the left end-point of an upper and a lower semi-arc, and an upper (resp. lower) transitory vertex is the right end-point of an upper (resp. lower) arc and the right end-point of an upper (resp. lower) semi-arc.
+Similarly to what we did for partitions, we consider a more general class of objects that we call \emph{open permutation diagrams}, by allowing three additional vertex types: \emph{openers}, \emph{upper semi-transitories}, and \emph{lower semi-transitories}.
+An opener is the left endpoint of an upper and a lower semi-arc, and an upper (resp. lower) transitory vertex is the right endpoint of an upper (resp. lower) arc and the right endpoint of an upper (resp. lower) semi-arc.
 Note that in an open permutation diagram, the number of upper semi-arcs equals the number of lower semi-arcs.
+This is because when a fixed point is added, no upper or lower arcs are added; when an opener is added, the number of upper and lower semi-arcs both increase by $1$; when an upper transitory is added, an upper semi-arc is added then removed, while the lower semi-arcs remain unchanged; similarly when a lower transitory is added, the lower arcs lose and gain a semi-arc, and upper arcs remain unchanged; and lastly when a closer is added, both upper and lower arcs lose a semi-arc.

 An open permutation diagram can also be viewed as a permutation where each cycle of length $i$ can be coloured one of $i+1$ possible colours: one to indicate that the cycle has no semi-arcs, and the other $i$ for the possible choices of an arc in the cycles to be converted into two semi-arcs.
-It follows that the exponential generating function for open permutation diagrams is